Jaxartes/oligocast/README.md

 Oligocast is open source, free to use and redistribute under a BSD-type license.

 At this time, oligocast hasn't been much tested; use with care.
-It's been tested for basic functioning on Linux; and even less on macOS; and hasn't been tested at all on *BSD.
+It's been tested on Linux; only a little on macOS (and has problems with source filtering there); and hasn't been tested at all on *BSD.

 ## Using